CVE-2025-59421: CWE-770: Allocation of Resources Without Limits or Throttling in frappe press

 Technical Summary

-CVE-2025-59421 is a vulnerability classified under CWE-770, which pertains to the allocation of resources without limits or throttling, found in the 'press' application, a custom app developed by Frappe that operates on Frappe Cloud.
-This application manages critical services such as infrastructure, subscriptions, marketplace, and SaaS offerings.
-The vulnerability allows an attacker to repeatedly send duplicate invites to a user, effectively flooding the user's inbox.
-This behavior can lead to a denial-of-service condition on the user level by overwhelming their messaging system, potentially causing disruption or annoyance.
-The vulnerability exists in versions of the 'press' app prior to the commit identified by hash 83c3fc7676c5dbbe1fd5092d21d95a10c7b48615, where the issue has been fixed.
-The CVSS 4.0 base score is 2.7, indicating a low severity level, with an attack vector of network (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction needed (UI:N), and low impact on availability (VA:L) but no impact on confidentiality or integrity.
-There are no known exploits in the wild at this time.
-The vulnerability is essentially a resource exhaustion issue caused by the lack of throttling or limits on invite requests, which can be exploited remotely without authentication or user interaction.
+CVE-2025-59421 is a vulnerability classified under CWE-770, which pertains to the allocation of resources without proper limits or throttling.
+This specific issue affects 'press,' a custom application developed by Frappe that operates within the Frappe Cloud ecosystem.
+The application manages critical functions such as infrastructure, subscription services, marketplace operations, and software-as-a-service (SaaS) offerings.
+The vulnerability allows an unauthenticated attacker to repeatedly send duplicate invitation messages to a user's inbox, effectively flooding it.
+This can lead to resource exhaustion on the client side, potentially degrading user experience or causing denial of service conditions for the affected user.
+The vulnerability is present in all versions of the 'press' app prior to the commit identified by hash 83c3fc7676c5dbbe1fd5092d21d95a10c7b48615, where the issue has been fixed.
+The CVSS 4.0 base score is 2.7, indicating a low severity level, primarily because the attack vector is network-based, requires no privileges or user interaction, and impacts availability at a limited scope without compromising confidentiality or integrity.
+There are no known exploits in the wild at this time, and no patch links were provided, but the fix is available in the specified commit.
+The vulnerability does not require authentication or user interaction, which slightly increases its risk profile, but the impact remains low due to the nature of the attack (inbox flooding) and limited scope of damage.

 Potential Impact